DouglasAshcroft/Grunt_Mart/backend/README.md

 GET
 "user/:id" - get information on a specific user

 POST
+"user/new/" - adds a user to the database

 DELETE
+"user/:id/delete/" - removes a user from the database

 UPDATE
-headers required.
+"user/:id/update/" - updates a user in the database headers required.
 Body must include only the fields being updated.